 Nottingham City Council collects holds and processes a considerable amount of information, including personal information to allow it to provide services effectively.

+You have to play and get great bonuses in new online casinos australia here.
+Don't miss your chance to become more rich.
 The Council recognises that this information is important to citizens and that it is responsible to the citizens for the information it holds about them.
 As such, it takes seriously its responsibilities under the Data Protection Act 1998 to ensure that any personal information it collects and uses is done so proportionately, correctly and safely.

 For information about what is personal data please see the Information Commissioner’s at: www.ico.org.uk